-Jiin Yeeh Ding Enterprise Corp. (the "Company") was incorporated in April 10, 1997 as a company limited by shares and registered under the Ministry of Economic Affairsof the Republic of China (R.O.C.).
+Jiin Yeeh Ding Enterprise Corp. (the "Company") was incorporated in April 10, 1997 as a company limited by shares and registered under the Ministry of Economic Affairs of the Republic of China (R.O.C.).
 The Company was registered in No.599, Sec.
 6, Xibin Rd., Hsinchu City 300, Taiwan (R.O.C.).
-The Company's common shares were listed on the Taipei Exchange (TPEx) since May 21, 2008...
+The Company's common shares were listed on the Taipei Exchange (TPEx) since May 21, 2008..

-The major business activities of the Company are metal recycling and treatment, scrap metal trading, and electronic waste removal and recycling.
+The consolidated financial statements of the Company and subsidiaries (together referred to as the "Group" and individually as "Group entities").
+The major business activities of the Group are metal recycling and treatment, scrap metal trading, and electronic waste recycling.

-(2) Approval date and procedures of the financial statements:
+(2) Approval date and procedures of the consolidated financial statements: